alantoa/react-native-awesome-slider/README.md

 ## Features

 - 100% Written in `TypeScript`.
-- 100% Written in `react-native-reanimted` and `react-native-gusture-handle`'.
+- 100% Written in `react-native-reanimated` and `react-native-gusture-handle`'.
 - Event support Tap & Pan triggering.
 - and more...